Have you ever imagined that you could find a powerful weapon of protection in your kitchen’s spice cabinet?

 Cinnamon’s scent has the ability to boost memory in a task.
 Studies have shown that people who smelled cinnamon had increased brain activity, thereby performing better at tasks that are related to memory, attention and visual-motor speed.

-The antioxidant and anti-inflammatory properties of cinnamon, reduces mental stress and helps the brain function at its very best.
+The antioxidant and anti-inflammatory properties of cinnamon reduce mental stress and help the brain function at its very best.

 11. Cinnamon Provides Increased Dental Health

 When taken in the recommended doses, Cinnamon has no side effects.

 High doses of Cinnamon essential oil can be toxic, so care should be taken while consuming it.
 Cinnamon oil is used in chewing gums, mouthwashes, breath mints and toothpaste.